Harrison Burton: Cup Series

 On April 15, 2021, Gaunt Brothers Racing announced that Burton would make his Cup Series debut with the team in their No. 96 Toyota in the race at Talladega that month, with his Xfinity Series sponsor, DEX Imaging, as the sponsor.
 In this race, Burton would become the first driver born in the 2000s decade to run a Cup Series race.

 On July 15, 2021, Burton was named the driver of Wood Brothers Racing's No. 21 Ford Mustang for the 2022 season, replacing Matt DiBenedetto.
 Burton led three laps in his full-time debut at the 2022 Daytona 500, but flipped during a multi-car accident on lap 63 and finished 39th.
-A few months later at Atlanta Motor Speedway on July 10, 2022, Burton led 7 laps and recorded his first career Cup Series top 10 result with a 10th place outcome.
-Shortly afterwards, Burton bested his Atlanta result with a 3rd place finish at the Indianapolis Motor Speedway on July 31, 2022.
+A few months later, at Atlanta Motor Speedway on July 10, 2022, Burton led seven laps and recorded his first career Cup Series top-ten result with a tenth-place outcome.
+Shortly afterward, Burton bested his Atlanta result with a 3rd place finish at the Indianapolis Motor Speedway on July 31, 2022.